 If you claim Housing Benefit or council tax benefit and your circumstances have changed making you worse off, then you may be able to apply for a Discretionary Housing Payment which could be a one off or a number of payments as well as the Housing Benefit you get.
 This is discretionary and not an entitlement, and does not pay rent arrears but the purpose of these payments are for short periods of time to assist households who have been subject to an income shock and are in housing need.
 The Housing Options Team can help you apply or you can apply direct to Housing Benefit direct, Shelter Guide: Rent arrears How to cope with rent arrears

-I'm a tenant of The Gateshead Housing Company, what can I do?
+I'm a Gateshead Council tenant ,, what can I do?

-I you are a tenant of The Gateshead Housing Company and need advice regarding your rent then contact them using the details below or visit their webpage with help and advice if you are struggling to pay your rent.
+If you are a Gateshead Council tenant and need advice regarding your rent then contact them using the details below.

 0191 433 6150